rchain/rchain/rspace/src/main/tut/Tutorial.md

 import coop.rchain.rspace._
 ```

-Before we start using the main `produce` and `consume` functions, we need to define data types for channels, patterns, data, and continuations.
+Before we can start using the main `produce` and `consume` functions, we need to define data types for channels, patterns, data, and continuations.

-For the purposes of our example, let's try writing types for a simple address book-style project, where we can store and retrieve information about people.
+Let's try writing types for a simple address book-style project, where we can store and retrieve information about people.

 We start with a simple channel.